bondeje/peggy/README.md

 make all NDEBUG=1
 ```

+When including files to customize, use, or include in other projects the generated parsers, only include headers from include/peggy/.
+Do not use the other headers in include/ as they are for building <b>peggy</b> itself and will likely break whatever you are doing.

 ## Examples

 A very simple example (and one of the worst application of PEGs) is an ipv4 parser for dot-decimal notation